-- Including December, the private sector has gained jobs nationwide for 22 consecutive months. - In Utah, private sector employment fell by 9.0 percent from January 2008 to February 2010.
-Since February 2010, private sector employment has grown by 4.5 percent. - In Utah, employees in the construction, manufacturing, and professional and business services sectors faced the largest job losses (as a percent of employment within an industry) over the recession.
-Since the beginning of 2010, the following sectors in Utah have experienced the greatest employment increases: mining; professional and business services; and manufacturing. - As the economy recovers from the Great Recession, service-providing industries are projected to add the most jobs between 2008 and 2018, with the largest gains in professional and business services, education, and health care and social assistance.
-Within the goods-producing sector of the economy, only the construction industry is projected to add jobs above its 2008 level.
+- Including January, the private sector has gained jobs nationwide for 23 consecutive months. - In Utah, private sector employment fell by 9.1 percent from January 2008 to February 2010.
+Since February 2010, private sector employment has grown by 4.7 percent. - In Utah, employees in the construction, manufacturing, and professional and business services sectors faced the largest job losses (as a percent of employment within an industry) over the recession.
+Since the beginning of 2010, the following sectors in Utah have experienced the greatest employment increases: mining; professional and business services; and education and health services. - As the economy continues its emergence from the Great Recession, service-providing industries are projected to add the most jobs between 2010 and 2020.
+The largest gains over this period are expected to occur in the healthcare and social assistance, professional and business services, and retail trade sectors.
+Job gains in the goods-producing sector of the economy will be led by the construction and mining industries while the number of manufacturing jobs is expected to fall.

-- The unemployment rate in Utah was 6.0 percent in December 2011, up 3.0 percentage points from December 2007, but down from its most recent peak of 8.0 percent in March 2010. - 80,000 Utah residents were counted among the unemployed in Utah during December 2011.
+- The unemployment rate in Utah was 5.7 percent in January 2012, up 2.9 percentage points from December 2007, but down from its most recent peak of 8.3 percent in January 2010. - 76,000 Utah residents were counted among the unemployed in Utah during January 2012.

-Between the start of the recession in the 4th quarter of 2007 and the 3rd quarter of 2009, inflation-adjusted total personal income in the United States declined 4.6 percent.
+guarter of 2007 and the 3rd guarter of 2009, inflation-adjusted total personal income in the United States declined 4.6 percent.
 Most recently, in the 3rd quarter of 2011, total personal income is 0.2 percent below its 4th quarter of 2007 level.